Turning products into ecosystem regeneration.

 Our Technology

 Lightweight, warm, and naturally water repellent.
-BioPuff® is cruelty-free and traceable all the way from plant-to-puffer.
+BioPuff® is a cruelty-free insulation, traceable all the way from plant-to-puffer.

 Lightweight